 Migrating passerines are the major attraction.
 Buntings are particularly well-represented, with 11 Emberiza species on my Lesser Yangshan list: the endangered Yellow Bunting and Yellow-breasted Bunting, Lesser Yangshan breeder Meadow Bunting, plus passage migrants and winter visitors Tristram’s Bunting, Chestnut Bunting, Chestnut-eared Bunting, Yellow-browed Bunting, Yellow-throated Bunting, Little Bunting, Rustic Bunting, and Black-faced Bunting.
 As many as seven of those species have been present in a single day.

-Thrushes are almost as well-represented, with uncommon species such as Japanese Thrush, Brown-headed Thrush, Naumann’s Thrush, and Chinese Thrush regularly seen along with White’s Thrush, Siberian Thrush, Dusky Thrush, Pale Thrush, Eyebrowed Thrush, and Grey-backed Thrush.
+Thrushes are almost as well-represented, with uncommon species such as Japanese Thrush, Brown-headed Thrush, Naumann’s Thrush, and Chinese Thrush regularly reported, along with White’s Thrush, Siberian Thrush, Dusky Thrush, Pale Thrush, Eyebrowed Thrush, and Grey-backed Thrush.

 Muscicapids also are numerous during migration season; Asian Brown Flycatcher, Grey-streaked Flycatcher, and Dark-sided Flycatcher sometimes appear on the same tree.
 Siberian Blue Robin and Siberian Rubythroat are commonly noted, and at certain times of year, Daurian Redstart seem to own the island.
 Brown-flanked Bush Warbler and Japanese Bush Warbler sing on Lesser Yangshan.
 Pallas’s Leaf Warbler can be found throughout the winter, often accompanied by Goldcrest.
 Arctic Warbler and Eastern Crowned Warbler are passage migrants.